mariorod98/ObsidianVault/Other files/Interview questions.md

 I am currently working in the procedural generation of a grid world using the Wave Function Collapse algorithm.
 It is an algorithm that generates a grid base on adjacency constraints.

+In the first iteration of the algorithm, I had a set of rules that determined the adjacency constraints between tiles.
+So a tile with half sea and half beach could only be place next to a sea tile, a beach tile and half-sea/half-beach tiles.

 ### What are your plans for the near future?
 And far future?

 ### Why do you like AI programming?